 8. Internal Rotation Shoulder Stretch

-As with the hip, a lack of internal rotation can set the shoulder up for a number of complaints (frozen shoulder, impingement, rotator cuff dysfunction etc).
+As with the hip, a lack of internal rotation can set the shoulder up for a number of complaints (frozen shoulder, impingement, rotator cuff dysfunction, etc).
 This stretch may look and feel awkward, but it’s an important one to master.
-With your shoulder blade back, we want to internally rotate the shoulder with the band pulling it backwards.
+With your shoulder blade back, we want to internally rotate the shoulder with the band pulling it backward.
 If you have enough mobility you’ll be able to reach around and pull your elbow forward to exacerbate the stretch.

 At no stage should this feel uncomfortable at the front of the shoulder, it should always be felt at the back.
 Maneuver yourself around until you can make it work!

 9. Shoulder Capsule Stretch

 Another shoulder stretch that mimics the hip.
 As with the hip capsule stretch, we want to feel like our arm is almost pressing out the back of the shoulder.
 This may require you to shift your body weight across and up/down depending on what you feel.
 The band pulling laterally will again help open up the shoulder and bias that stiff capsule.